Str0nz0/Portfolio/School/README.md

-# Str0nz0.github.io
+# School
-3D Strona

-This is the repo for my website.
-School homework is mainly posted here but who knows, I might add something more in the future.
+This is the Folder for school projects and homework.
+It's insanely boring so you might as well ignore this.